study-ORCATech-cloud/learn-and-earn-fork/DETAILS.md

 # DETAILS.md

+---

 🔍 **Powered by [Detailer](https://detailer.ginylil.com)** - Context-aware codebase analysis

----

-## 1. Project Overview
+# Project Overview

-### Purpose & Domain
+## Purpose & Domain

-This project is a **React TypeScript (TSX) Single Page Application (SPA)** designed as a comprehensive **learning platform** focused on **technology education**.
-It provides curated **learning paths**, **courses**, and **projects** across various domains such as programming, web development, cloud, Kubernetes, Python, CI/CD, Docker, Infrastructure as Code (IaC), and more.
+This project is a **React + TypeScript Single Page Application (SPA)** designed as an **educational learning platform** focused on **technology courses, learning paths, and projects**.
+It provides curated content for users to learn topics such as DevOps, Cloud, Kubernetes, Python, Web Development, and more.

 ### Problem Solved

-- Centralizes and structures educational content into **learning paths** and **courses** with rich metadata.
+- Centralizes **structured learning content** (courses, learning paths, projects) with rich metadata.
-- Enables users to **search**, **filter**, and **navigate** through courses and projects efficiently.
-- Provides **interactive UI components** for enhanced user experience, including responsive layouts, search bars, collapsible sections, and notifications.
+- Enables **interactive exploration** of educational resources with filtering, search, and progress tracking.
+- Provides a **modern, accessible, and responsive UI** for learners to navigate complex technical topics.
-- Supports **user progress tracking** and **favorites**, enhancing personalized learning journeys.
+- Supports **user progress tracking**, favorites, and completion states.
-- Facilitates **project-based learning** with detailed project descriptions, objectives, and resources.
+- Facilitates **content discovery** via search and categorization.

 ### Target Users & Use Cases

-- **Learners and Developers** seeking structured educational content in software development and related technologies.
+- **Learners and developers** seeking structured learning paths and projects in technology domains.
-- **Educators and Content Curators** managing and presenting learning materials.
+- **Educators and content curators** managing and presenting course and project data.
+- Users who want to **track progress**, filter by difficulty or topic, and explore curated resources.
-- Use cases include browsing learning paths, filtering courses by difficulty or tags, tracking progress, and exploring hands-on projects.
+- Use cases include browsing courses, following learning paths, completing projects, and searching educational content.

 ### Core Business Logic & Domain Models

-- **Learning Paths:** Aggregations of courses grouped logically, with metadata like estimated hours, tags, and popularity.
+- **Learning Paths:** Collections of courses grouped by theme or skill progression.
-- **Courses:** Detailed course objects with descriptions, difficulty, resources, and prerequisites.
+- **Courses:** Individual educational units with metadata such as difficulty, duration, prerequisites, and resources.
-- **Projects:** Hands-on project descriptions categorized by technology, difficulty, and objectives.
+- **Projects:** Hands-on exercises with objectives, deliverables, and resource links.
+- **Resources:** Supplementary materials linked to courses or projects (videos, labs, articles).
-- **User Progress:** Tracks completed resources and favorites.
+- **User Progress:** Tracks favorites, completion, and progress per resource.
-- **Search:** Unified search across learning paths and courses with filters.
+- **Search:** Fuzzy search over courses and learning paths.

 ---

-## 2. Architecture and Structure
+# Architecture and Structure

-### High-Level Architecture
+## High-Level Architecture

-- **Frontend SPA** built with React and TypeScript.
+- **Frontend SPA** built with **React (TSX)**, using **React Router** for client-side routing.
-- **Component-Based Architecture** with modular UI components organized by feature and generic UI primitives.
+- **Component-Based Architecture:** Modular UI components organized by feature and UI primitives.
-- **Static Data Layer:** Learning paths, courses, and projects are defined as static TypeScript modules under `src/data/`.
+- **Static Data Layer:** Courses, projects, and learning paths are defined as static TypeScript data modules.
-- **State Management:** Uses React Context API for global states like search and user progress.
+- **Context API:** Global state management for search and user progress.
-- **Routing:** Client-side routing via `react-router-dom`.
-- **Styling:** Tailwind CSS utility-first framework with custom theming and Radix UI primitives for accessibility.
+- **UI Layer:** Uses Radix UI primitives wrapped in custom styled components for accessibility and consistency.
-- **Build & Deployment:** Vite as build tool, GitHub Actions for CI/CD deploying to GitHub Pages.
+- **Build & Tooling:** Vite as build tool, Tailwind CSS for styling, React Query for data fetching (where applicable).

----

-### Complete Repository Structure
+## Complete Repository Structure

 ```
 .